Wonderfall/dockerfiles/nextcloud/README.md

 - Environment variables provided (see below).

 ### Notes
-- [It has been reported](https://github.com/Wonderfall/dockerfiles/issues/37) that his image might not work well with old versions of aufs.
+- [It has been reported](https://github.com/Wonderfall/dockerfiles/issues/37) that this image might not work well with old versions of aufs.
 Please update aufs to 4.x or later, or use overlay/btrfs as a replacement.
 - HTTP port has recently changed, it's now **8888**.
 You will have to modify your reverse proxy settings.

 ### Tags